 VantageScore was actually developed by the 3 major credit bureaus.
 The credit scoring system with VantageScore is a lot different than FICO, ranging from 300 – 850.
 However, there are still 5 major categories to assess an application – ‘Very Poor’, ‘Poor’, ‘Fair’, ‘Good’, ‘Excellent’.
 About 60% of US citizens with a credit score have a ‘Fair’ or better VantageScore rating.

-Below is a table for more details on the current VantageScore version 4.0, distinct from the older model which ranged from 501 to 990.
+Below is a table with the VantageScore credit rating system ranging from 300 – 850 (similar to FICO).
+This is distinct from older versions that ranged from 501 to 990.
 Like FICO, VantageScore is constantly updating its system.

 |VantageScore||Classification||% of People||Description|